FAQ

 Entirely.

-Multiple live versions (including current development branches) are served free of charge and free of ads on Grid.Space.
+Multiple live (including current development branches) are served free of charge and free of ads on .

 It has similar capabilities to other 3D printing slicers like Cura, Simplify3D, and PrusaSlicer.